lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/new_avg_confusion_matrix_gine_conv.png" alt="Untitled" style="height:auto;">

 We can see from the confusion matrices that the two models make incorrect predictions in the same areas.
 The proportion of false positives between the GCN and GINE models are on average 1.26 (33.6 : 26.6) and the proportion of false negatives between them is on average 1.28 (37.2 : 29.0).
-The GINE model is generally better overall, not in specific areas.
+The GINE model is generally better overall, although not in any specific areas.

 ### Classification Threshold